curioustorvald/Terrarum-sans-bitmap/README.md

     - Combininig with the sans-serif, this stands for **no over-simplification**
 - Condensed capitals for efficient space usage

+## Download

+- Go ahead to the [release tab](https://github.com/minjaesong/Terrarum-sans-bitmap/releases), and download the most recent version.
+It is **not** advised to use the .jar found within the repository, they're experimental builds I use during the development, and may contain bugs like leaking memory.

 ## Using on your game